 The band then went on hiatus and only occasionally released some of their songs in Norwegian under the name MOTESLAVENE (which is Norwegian for slaves to fashion).
 Two of those singles charted at the local radio charts.

 In 2020 SLAVES TO FASHION returned with the ambitious concept album project "The History of Heavy Metal".
 As the heavy metal genre celebrated its 50th anniversary, the band released one new original song each month of 2020 that was inspired by and payed tribute to a certain time period or subgenre of heavy metal.
 Every song was carefully recorded recorded, mixed and mastered at different sessions.
 Adding to the historic touch of the project, legendary producers Flemming Rasmussen (Metallica), Beau Hill (Warrant, Winger, Europe) and Tommy Hansen (Helloween) mixed the thrash metal, glam metal and power metal song, respectively.
-The full album will be released on CD and digital formats on February 13.
-A special edition vinyl with three bonus tracks will be released later in 2021.
+The full album was released on CD and digital formats on February 13 2021.

 Today, the reformed SLAVES TO FASHION is more of a music collective than a traditional band as both the new album project and the live shows feature many band friends and guest musicians.
 The core of the band, however, is again the line-up that recorded "Artistic Differences": Johannes Støle (vocals), Torfinn Sirnes (guitars), John Lind (bass) and Vidar Ingvaldsen (drums), with the addition of long-time collaborator Stein Arild Grønås (guitars).